tytydraco/KTweak/README.md

 ### kernel.sched_min_task_util_for_boost_colocation: 35
 This is the same as kernel.sched_min_task_util_for_boost for older kernel versions.

-### kernel.sched_nr_migrate: 32 --> 64
+### kernel.sched_nr_migrate: 32 --> 128
 When migrating tasks between CPUs, allow the scheduler to migrate twice as many as usual.
 This should increase scheduling latency marginally, but increase the performance of SCHED_OTHER tasks.
+In testing, `cyclictest` reported a 2 microsecond increase in average latency, an a **decrease** in maximum latency of SCHED_FIFO tasks.

 ### kernel.sched_schedstats: 1 --> 0
 Disable scheduler statistics accounting.
 This is just for debugging, but it adds overhead.